 Glorious Green Roofs

-Through this project, Buglife is working with local major industries to create a network of green roofs at industrial sites, predominantly in Grangemouth, but potentially further afield around the IFLI area.
-We aim to help people to understand the importance of green roofs for invertebrates and other wildlife, how green roofs can benefit the building, and how they can support local and rare species including Local Biodiversity Action Plan priority species.
+Through this project, Buglife worked with local industries and land owners to create a network of green roofs within the industrial area of Grangemouth.
+In addition to creating green roofs, it was aimed to help people to understand the importance of green roofs for invertebrates and other wildlife, how green roofs can benefit the building, and how they can support local and rare species including Local Biodiversity Action Plan priority species.

 The green roofs will act as a stepping stone for wildlife across Grangemouth, allowing species that rely on green corridors to move and mix.
 Green roofs also provide a number of benefits to a building itself by improving insulation in the winter and providing cooling in the summer, as well as reducing noise pollution and increasing the lifespan of the roof.
 So everyone wins!